evaneff/evaneff/README.md

 <h1 align="center">Hi 👋, I'm Eva Neff</h1>
 <h3 align="center">A software engineer in Lehi, Utah.</h3>

 Welcome to my GitHub profile!
-Here you'll find an overview of who I am, my technical skills, and the projects I've been working on.
+Here you'll find an overview of the projects I've been working on.
 Feel free to reach out if you have any questions or want to collaborate on exciting projects.

-I'm a passionate and motivated software engineer with a strong interest in web development.
+I'm a passionate and motivated software engineer.
 I thrive on solving complex problems and enjoy turning ideas into working software solutions.

-I have experience with a variety of technologies and tools.
-Here are some of my key skills:

-Programming Languages: Java, JavaScript<br>
-Databases: DynamoDB<br>
-Tools: AWS<br>

-I'm always eager to learn and explore new technologies, and I enjoy staying up-to-date with industry trends.
+I'm always eager to learn and explore new technologies.

 Feel free to explore these projects to get a sense of my coding style and the types of challenges I've tackled.